Peter2680-datascientist/Peter2680-datascientist/README.md

 - 👋 Hi, I’m @Peter2680-datascientist
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with any amazon aws expert.
 - 📫 How to reach me : you can reach me here or by my email joysolomon2680@gmail.com

 <!---